 Although a core part of what we do is sourcing the vehicles and arranging the finance agreements behind the scenes, we also help employers set up the scheme, educate employees and offer assistance throughout the entire engagement.

 We’re strong on transparency, so you’ll know everything you’re paying for

 With many car schemes, you might get initially excited with the affordably priced monthly leases viewed on the main page.
 But once you get set up, almost all the monthly leases will be more expensive and are likely to be a lot higher than a personal lease.

 Different suppliers have different revenue models.
-For example, Tusker and Octopus EV are leasing companies and set the rentals themselves.
-They are a lot smaller than traditional leasing companies, owning 10,000 vehicles compared to large ones that might have over 350,000 cars.
+For example, Octopus EV is a leasing company and sets the rental prices itself.
+They are much smaller than traditional leasing companies, owning around 10,000 vehicles.
+For comparison, large leasing companies could own over 350,000 cars.

-By being smaller, it’ll mean they can’t negotiate the strongest discounts with manufacturers, and in Octopus EV's case they aren't owned by a retail bank, so their cost of capital will be a lot higher.
+By being smaller, it’ll mean Octopus can’t negotiate the strongest discounts with manufacturers.
+Additionally, they aren't owned by a retail bank, so their cost of capital will be a lot higher.
 It simply means their rental prices cannot match the ones of large leasing companies.
 And as a leasing company, rather than finding the best rates, they will simply offer their own products.

 loveelectric and other brokers make money by charging a commission on top of the rental.
 However, that means you’ll want to know how much that commission is.